 has been approved by the U.S. Food & Drug Administration (FDA) to measure semen volume and sperm concentration.
 This research is approved by the Boston University IRB and is funded by the National Institutes of Health (NIH).

 What are the objectives of the semen testing study?

-This study seeks to evaluate the usability and general utility of the TrakTM device, to assess whether lifestyle and behavioral factors are associated with semen quality, and to determine whether semen quality predicts future fertility.
+This study seeks to evaluate the usability of the TrakTM device, to assess whether lifestyle and behavioral factors are associated with semen quality, and to determine whether semen quality predicts future fertility.

 What is the study protocol?

 Participants will be mailed a TrakTM kit within 2 weeks of completing their male survey.
 TrakTM will be shipped in discreet packaging so that it is not identifiable as a semen testing kit.
 Men will be asked to collect a semen sample, perform their own semen analysis, and upload their results to the secure study website.
 Men will be instructed to do the TrakTM tests during the luteal phase (post-ovulation) of their partner’s menstrual cycle, so as to not interfere with their pregnancy attempts.
 Reminder e-mails will notify men of the ideal period during which to perform each test, estimated using data on their partner’s date of last menstrual period and cycle length.
 Because of changes in semen quality over time, men will be asked to take a second test 7-10 days later.

 Yes, men will be reimbursed for their time with a $20 electronic gift card after they upload the data from both semen tests.

 In this study, a sample of respondents and non-respondents to the male baseline questionnaire will be invited to complete in-person interviews and focus groups.
 They will be asked questions about their decision to participate in PRESTO.
 Selected female partners will also be interviewed.